 Publications

-• Veldman, M. (2024) ‘Mathematizing Metaphysics: The Case of the Principle of Least Action’, Philosophy of Science, 91(2), pp. 351–369.
+- Veldman, M. (2024) ‘Mathematizing Metaphysics: The Case of the Principle of Least Action’, Philosophy of Science, 91(2), pp. 351–369.
 [PhilSci Archive preprint] [DOI] [Short synopsis]

 In preparation

-• “Leonhard Euler.”
-Stanford Encyclopedia of Philosophy.
+- “Leonhard Euler.”
+Entry for Stanford Encyclopedia of Philosophy (under agreement)

-• “Evidence, scientific knowledge, and hypothetico-deductivism in Du Châtelet”
+- Evidence, scientific knowledge, and hypothetico-deductivism in Du Châtelet [draft available] [Abstract]

 My research program

-Moving into contemporary philosophy: I am interested in tracking early-modern debates and assumptions about metaphysics, science, and methodology to the present.
+In contemporary philosophy: I am interested in tracking early-modern debates and assumptions about metaphysics, science, and methodology to the present.
 One of these assumptions is the metaphysical validity of formal, mathematical reasoning (of the type I find emerges in the mid-18th century) in contemporary metaphysics of science.
 Another throughline to the present is “hypothetico-deductive” method and “confirmation theory” thinking in philosophy of science.
-I read Du Châtelet as pointing towards an alternative conception of evidence that has been under-appreciated, only recently gaining recognition thanks to the work of George Smith, the philosopher and Newton scholar.

 Portrait of Leonhard Euler, 1753, Jakob Emanuel Handmann.
 Public domain, via Wikimedia Commons